 Spread your money around a little when you bet on NASCAR races.
 You’ll get decent odds on most driver outrights, so pick more than one.
-Most of the time a series of bets on multiple drivers to win will still be profitable if one comes through and you’ll be giving yourself a much greater chance of that happening.
+Most of the time, a series of bets on multiple drivers to win will still be profitable if one comes through, and you’ll be giving yourself a much greater chance of finding Victory Lane.

 Yes it is, NASCAR stands for the National Association for Stock Car Auto Racing.
 It’s the top-tier organization for stock car racing in the US.

-NASCAR races can last from 90 minutes up to four hours.
+NASCAR races can last from two hours up to four hours and beyond.
 It really depends on the length of the race and the conditions at the track.
-NASCAR Cup Series races are generally 400 or 500 laps, but they range from 350 to 600.
+NASCAR Cup Series races are generally 4oo to 500 laps, but they range from 350 to 600.
 How long it takes to get through those laps varies based on race day weather and other factors.

 NASCAR calls Daytona Beach, Florida, home.
-It also hosts the first race of the season, the Daytona 500, every February at the Daytona International Speedway.
+It also hosts the first race of the season: the Daytona 500, held every February at the Daytona International Speedway.

 NASCAR is in the second half of a 10-year television contract with Fox Sports and NBC Sports to air its races.
 You can find most NASCAR races on local Fox Sports and NBC Sports cable channels in Michigan.

 Richard Petty won the Daytona 500 seven times throughout his career, the most in NASCAR history.
-Petty drove from 1958 to 1992 and won the Daytona 500 in the 1960s, 1970s, and once in the 1980s.
-Petty’s 200 total NASCAR Cup Series wins are also the most of all time.
+Petty drove from 1958-92 and won the Daytona 500 in the 1960s, 1970s, and once in the 1980s.
+Petty’s 200 total NASCAR Cup Series wins is also the most all-time.